best-practice-and-impact/ons-spark/_sources/spark-overview/data-types.md

 Other common types are `BooleanType`; although this is boolean remember that it can also contain null values in addition to `True` and `False`.

 For arrays, use `ArrayType`.
-For more details on arrays, see the separate article.
+For more details on arrays, see the [Arrays in PySpark](../spark-functions/arrays.md) article.

 ### Schemas